infusionsoft/mickael-test-2024.11/sdks/core/csharp/docs/OpportunityApi.md

 <a id="createopportunitycustomfieldsusingpost"></a>
 # **CreateOpportunityCustomFieldsUsingPOST**
-> CustomFieldMetaData CreateOpportunityCustomFieldsUsingPOST (CreateCustomFieldRequest customField)
+> CustomFieldMetaData CreateOpportunityCustomFieldsUsingPOST (CreateCustomFieldRequest createCustomFieldRequest)

 Create an Opportunity Custom Field